Enhanced Spin Conductance of a Thin-Film Insulating Antiferromagnet

 where $\Delta T =d\partial_x T$ is the temperature change across the AF.
 In the low-damping/thin-film limit, the Seebeck coefficient $S$ similarly separates into symmetric and antisymmetric sums over discrete spin-wave modes:

 where

 is the symmetric contribution, with $\mathcal{S}^{(\mathrm{S})} \left(\xi/T\right)\equiv F^{(1,1)}_+(\xi/T)-F^{(1,1)}_-(\xi/T)$, and

 the antisymmetric contribution, with $\mathcal{S}^{(\mathrm{A})} \left(\xi/T\right)\equiv F^{(0,1)}_+(\xi/T)+F^{(0,1)}_-(\xi/T)$.
 In contrast to the spin conductance, there is no divergence in the spin Seebeck coefficient as $H\rightarrow H_c$.
 Furthermore, the antisymmetric contribution is $even$ under $H\rightarrow -H$ (and is generally nonzero at zero field), while the symmetric contribution is $odd$ (vanishing at zero field, as is required by sublattice symmetry); in contrast to spin biasing, a temperature gradient requires either a field or sublattice symmetry breaking at the interfaces in order to generate a spin current, else the two branches $\pm$ carry equal and opposite spin currents.
+Both symmetric and antisymmetric contributions to $S$ decay as $1/d$; writing $j=S\Delta T=\varsigma \partial_x T $, one finds that $\varsigma\equiv Sd$ is constant, reflecting that the Seebeck effect here is driven by bulk fluctuations.